jinyanliu/StandUpApp/README.md

 # StandUpApp

 Nowadays everyone is talking about Virtual Reality.
 Everything becomes Virtual.
-So I have got this idea to introduce a virtual team member to out daily stand up.
+So I have got this idea to introduce a virtual team member to our daily stand up.
 I hope this will make our stand up more fun and more efficient.

 So here is what this demo is about: I will talk to this app via voice recognition, and the app will greet each team member and set a timer for each member's talk time.
 For example, in real life, we might set it to 2 minutes.
 But today in this demo, I have set it to 10 seconds, so we can move faster.